Brandon deWilde: Acting

 After 1965, many of his roles were limited to television guest appearances.
 "Being small for his age and a bit too pretty ... in his favour as a child ... worked against him as an adult," wrote author Linda Ashcroft after talking with deWilde at a party, "He spoke of giving up movies until he could come back as a forty-year-old character actor."
 DeWilde's final western role was in Dino De Laurentiis' 1971 spaghetti Western The Deserter, one year before his death.
-He made his last screen appearance in Wild in the Sky (1972).
+He made his last screen appearance in Wild in the Sky (1972), an action comedy about hippies during the Vietnam War.

-DeWilde's final appearance on a stage was at Elitch Theatre in the play, Butterflies Are Free.
-It was a two-week run of the show, costarring Maureen O'Sullivan and Karen Grassle.
+DeWilde's final appearance on a stage was at the Elitch Theatre in Denver in a two-week run of Butterflies Are Free, costarring Maureen O'Sullivan and Karen Grassle.
 The play's last performance was on July 1, 1972.

 Music

 DeWilde had hoped to embark on a music career.
 He asked his friend Gram Parsons (later of the Byrds and founder of the seminal country rock band the Flying Burrito Brothers) and his International Submarine Band to back him in a recording session.
 ISB guitarist John Nuese claimed that deWilde sang harmony with Parsons better than anyone except Emmylou Harris.
 Bassist Ian Dunlop wrote, "The lure of getting a record out was tugging hard at Brandon."

 Parsons and Harris later co-wrote a song titled "In My Hour of Darkness", the first verse of which refers to the car crash that killed deWilde.